smash-transport/smash-vhlle-hybrid/docs/user/configuration-file.md

 Afterburner:
     Executable: /path/to/smash
 ```

+!!! warning "This is going to be costly!"
-**Note:** Such a configuration file will execute all the modules in production mode, involving a fine hydrodynamic grid and a large statistic of sampled events.
+    Such a configuration file will execute all the modules in production mode, involving a fine hydrodynamic grid and a large statistic of sampled events.
-It is therefore better suited to be executed at a computer cluster.
-To test your set-up locally, we suggest using config_TEST.yaml, for more read the section [Predefined configuration files](predef-configs.md).
+    It is therefore better suited to be executed on a computer cluster.
+    To test your setup locally, we suggest using the :material-file: *config_TEST.yaml* configuration file :material-arrow-right-box: [Predefined configuration files](predef-configs.md).

 ??? question "What if I want to omit some stages?"